CSUSBIndependentStudy/centos/GIT-SUBMISSION-INSTRUCTIONS.md

 you should commit your work into a local repository and then push changes to the remote repository.

-Also, you can push changes to your source code that is incomplete.
+You can also push changes to your source code at any point prior to completion of your work.
 This lets your remote repository serve as a backup of your work.
 It also allows you to easily work from multiple computers by synchronizing your local repositories with